-Now read the interview with Shirel Berger and watch the video about Kinoya:
+Now read the interview with Shirel Berger and watch the video about Opa:

 The One To Watch Award recognises a rising star restaurant within the MENA region which 50 Best believes has the potential to break into the list in the years to come.
 Its winner is selected by the 50 Best team based on the votes of its Academy and specific editorial criteria.